UMG’S TASK FORCE FOR MEANINGFUL CHANGE

 Boys & Girls Clubs of Southeast Louisiana, New Orleans, LA

-Boys & Girls Clubs of Southeastern Michigan
+Boys & Girls Clubs of Southeastern Michigan,

 Farmington Hills, MI